srinivasraov/AI-Agent-Guide/SPEC_FIRST_DEVELOPMENT.md

 ### 2. Universal Collaboration

 One of the most powerful aspects of specifications is their accessibility.
-As Grover notes about OpenAI's Model Spec:
+As Grove notes about OpenAI's Model Spec:

 > "Because it is natural language, everyone, not just technical people, can contribute.
 Product, legal, safety, research, policy—they can all read, discuss, debate, and contribute to the same source code."